CFD analysis of a glider

 Write the simulation dictionaries

 Once all the parameters are defined it is time to export the simulation setup in the form of OpenFoam dictionaries which are ready to start the meshing and the running phases of the simulation.
 At the same time in the background the original geometry (igs) will be meshed to an STL file which will be used by the mesher, for this reason the operation can take a few minutes depending on the geometry complexity and the global mesh size.
 Please make sure that you double checked the max cell dimension since if too small this operation can freeze the code.
-For speed in this case we will run the simulation in parallel on 8 processes.
+We will leave all the setup parameters as std we will investigate the available options in the next tutorials.

 - Write the dictionaries clicking on the Run setup icon in the Simulation manager window